-The GCSE is available at Higher tier (grades A*-D) and Foundation tier (grades C-G).
+The GCSE is available at Higher tier (grades 9 – 4) and Foundation tier (grades 5 – 1).

-The assessment consists of two exam papers lasting one hour forty-five minutes which are taken at the end of Year 11.
+The assessment consists of three exam papers lasting ninety minutes which are taken at the end of Year 11.
 One exam paper is non-calculator.
 There is no controlled assessment.

 The Entry Level Certificate is assessed using a series of tasks which are completed during normal lessons.

 A-Level Mathematics (Edexcel 9MA0)